 Commodore went bankrupt in 1994, and Warhol’s digital images were frozen on obsolete hard drives and disks in the archives of the museum for nearly 20 years.
 In 2014, contemporary artist Cory Arcangel organized a collaboration with Carnegie Mellon University, Carnegie Museum of Art, and The Warhol to recover the lost drawings.
 The team spent months extracting the data and reverse engineering the original software to be able to view the files.

-Current Project Warhol and the Amiga
+Past Project Warhol and the Amiga

 Unearthing Warhol’s Digital Art

 In the early 1980s, home computers were a competitive market and technology companies were vying for marketing and branding opportunities.
 Commodore and Apple were two companies that lead the race.
 Although Warhol signed with Commodore first, he met Steve Jobs, the founder of Apple, Inc., a year earlier at a birthday party for Sean Lennon, the son of musician John Lennon and artist Yoko Ono.